gre/deprecated-glsl.js/README.md

 The `update` function is called as soon as possible by the library.
 It is called in a `requestAnimationFrame` context.

 You must define all variables shared by both logic and render part in a Javascript object `{varname: value}`.
 Variables must match your GLSL uniform variables.
-Every time you update your variables and you want to synchronise them with the GLSL you have to manually call the `sync` function by giving all variables name to synchronise.
+Every time you update your variables and you want to synchronize them with the GLSL you have to manually call the `sync` function by giving all variables name to synchronize.

 **Exemple:**